The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Both home equity loans and lines of credit (HELOCs) allow you to tap your home’s equity to borrow money, putting the property up as collateral.
+Both home equity loans and lines of credit (HELOCs) allow you to tap your home’s equity (the amount of the property you own outright).
 Home equity loans are lump-sum installment loans that typically come with a fixed repayment period.
-HELOCs are more flexible, providing a line of credit similar to a credit card from which you can draw as needed.
-As home repair costs and levels of equity rise, it might make sense for you to use home equity to pay for emergency fixes.
+HELOCs provide a credit limit, similar to a credit card, from which you can draw as needed over time, paying a variable interest rate.

-- Forty-six percent of homeowners made repairs in 2021, according to Houzz, and approximately 35 percent planned repairs for 2022.
+- 48% of surveyed homeowners made repairs in 2022, according to Houzz, and approximately 35% percent planned repairs for 2023.⁴

-- Thirty-two percent of respondents to a 2022 Bankrate survey were “very uncomfortable” with their amount of emergency savings.
+- 56% of respondents to a 2023 Bankrate survey were “very uncomfortable” with their amount of emergency savings.⁵

-Emergency repair costs vary depending on the size of your home, the area where you live and the extent of the damage.
-It’s difficult to pinpoint the exact cost of some emergency repairs such as fire or smoke damage due to the unpredictable nature of these events.
+Emergency repair costs vary tremendously, depending on the size of your home, the area where you live, the nature of the emergency and the extent of the damage.
 However, some repairs are more expensive than others.
-Here’s a breakdown of some of the most common emergency home repairs and how much they might cost.*
+Here’s a breakdown of some of the most common emergency home repairs and how much they typically cost.

 |Repair||Cost range||Average cost|